sparkflows/sparkflows-docs/docs/operations/h2-database/migrating-h2-db-to-mysql.rst

 Migrate from H2 Database to MySQL
 =============================

-Fire Insights comes with an embedded H2 database.
+Sparkflows comes with an embedded H2 database.

 There are times when we start with the embedded H2 database, but then want to migrate to MySQL.
-It is always recommended to start with MySQL database with Fire Insights for long term stability and reliability.
+It is always recommended to start with MySQL database with Sparkflows for long term stability and reliability.

 Below are the steps for migrating the data from H2 database to MySQL.